Hisham-Developer/linux-server-configuration/README.md

 ```
 press i to insert and write: grader ALL=(ALL:ALL) NOPASSWD:ALL

-press esc and then then write :wq to save.
+press esc and then write :wq to save.

 ### change ssh port from 22 to 2200
 ```